Silicon bandgap temperature sensor

 An electronic circuit, such as the Brokaw bandgap reference, that measures ΔVBE can therefore be used to calculate the temperature of the diode.
 The result remains valid up to about 200 °C to 250 °C, when leakage currents become large enough to corrupt the measurement.
 Above these temperatures, materials such as silicon carbide can be used instead of silicon.

+This Brokaw circuit has 2 imperfections :